joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_the_passions/of_the_object_of_fear/prologue.md

 (4) Whether fear itself can be feared?
 (5) Whether sudden things are especially feared?
 (6) Whether those things are more feared against which there is no remedy?

+* Whether The Object Of Fear Is Good Or Evil?
+* Whether Evil Of Nature Is An Object Of Fear?
+* Whether The Evil Of Sin Is An Object Of Fear?
+* Whether Fear Itself Can Be Feared?
+* Whether Sudden Things Are Especially Feared?
+* Whether Those Things Are More Feared, For Which There Is No Remedy?